 Should You Work for Free? (on unpaid internships)

-- LAS 101 Internship, College of LAS (link requires logging into Handshake)
+- Life + Career Design Lab Internship, College of Liberal Arts and Sciences (link requires logging into Handshake)

-- Marketing and Communication Internship, Center for Innovation in Teaching and Learning (link requires logging into Handshake)
+- Marketing Intern, Woolard Marketing (link requires logging into Handshake)

 - Social Media Intern, Common Ground Research Networks, Research Park